vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 | Tanzu Kubernetes Grid | Where the TKG Nodes are connected.
 CNI is built on top of this network to provide connectivity between pods. | Minimum 4 IP addresses:<br />\- 1 per TKG nodes<br />\- 1 for each NSX ALB SE | \- Outbound internet access. (to pull containers)<br />\- Routed to/from main datacenter (to connect to management components) | /26 (64 IPs) | DHCP enabled with the following configuration:<br />\- provide DNS Servers<br />\- provide NTP Servers (Option)<br />\- Leases time greater than the maximum time the site can be down |
 | Management | Where the local management components are connected to | Minimum 2 IP addresses:<br />\- 1 for each NSX ALB SE | Routed to/from main datacenter | /26 (64 IPs) | .   |

-Table: List of networks at the edge

-The management cluster is separated from the TKG network to accommodate the fact that many organizations will not allow DHCP on a network where management components are connected, hence the need of a dedicated network for TKG nodes.
+The management cluster is separated from the Tanzu Kubernetes Grid network to accommodate the fact that many organizations will not allow DHCP on a network where management components are connected, hence the need of a dedicated network for Tanzu Kubernetes Grid nodes.
-The DHCP lease time is quite important if the edge location can be down for few days.
+The DHCP lease time is quite important if the edge site can be down for few days.
 If the Control Plane node doesn’t get the same IP address when it restarts, the cluster won’t restart properly and a manual action will be required.
 With Tanzu Kubernetes Grid, the etcd component is bound to the first IP address the control plane node gets and doesn’t support any change dynamically.

 #### Connectivity to the main datacenter (Hub)

 It is assumed there is a routed connectivity from edge site to main datacenter without any NAT.
 In this design it is considered that a bandwidth of at least 10 Mbps will be available with maximum latency of 50ms (with minimal packet loss <1%).
-This connection is heavily used during deployment and upgrade (TKG ova templates copy, containers pulled from global registry).
+This connection is heavily used during deployment and upgrade (Tanzu Kubernetes Grid OVA templates copy, containers pulled from global registry).
-If the connectivity doesn’t meet the bandwidth or latency requirement, the Tanzu Edge topology is still possible, however the edge location should be considered an air-gapped location (see [air-gap design][211]) in terms of deployment and lifecycle.
+If the connectivity doesn’t meet the bandwidth or latency requirement, the Tanzu Edge topology is still possible, however the edge site should be considered an air-gapped datacenter (see [air-gap design][211]) in terms of deployment and lifecycle.

 #### Connectivity and Infrastructure Services at the edge site